kubernetes-sigs/bom/docs/content/en/Tutorials/creating_bill_of_materials.md

 a general-purpose tool called `bom`.
 You can find all the options that `bom` supports in its README.md.

-`bom` generates SPDX compliant Bills of Materials, as JSON by default and as tag-value with `--format tag-value`.
+`bom` generates SPDX compliant Bills of Materials, as SPDX 2.3 JSON by default and as SPDX 2.3 tag-value with `--format tag-value`.
+SPDX 3.0.1 JSON-LD output is available as an experimental feature with `--format spdx3-json`.
 It can process directories, single files, read the contents of container images (both from container tar archives and directly from registries), and tarred sources.